Rules govern the amendment and renewal of television service contracts.

 If you are unable to reach an agreement, you can terminate your contract without charge in the case of an unfavorable amendment.
 You must inform the service provider that you are cancelling the contract within 30 days of the effective date of the amendment.

-Regulations governing the renewal of television service contracts have been in place since June 30, 2010.
+Regulations govern the renewal of television service contracts.

 Renewal clause